Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-She could have tired of teaching me to be tidy but took the harder route and insisted on my bed being made and room picked up.
+She could have tired of teaching me to be tidy but took the harder route and insisted on my bed being made and my room picked up.
 She knew better than to pick up after me!

 8. She made sure I had everything I needed but not necessarily everything I wanted!

-I never remember that we were ever short on money but on retrospect, I know that we sometimes were.
+I never remember that we were ever short on money but in retrospect, I know that we sometimes were.
 After all, my parents were missionaries.
 I had everything that I needed and many things that I wanted.